-Attached as an appendix to this cover sheet is a discussion paper written by the Executive analysing the CHRE report with a number of recommendations and suggestions as to how the Committee may wish to take this work forward.
+At its meeting on 25 February 2010, the Fitness to Practise Committee considered a discussion paper written by the Executive analysing the CHRE report with a number of recommendations and suggestions as to how the Committee may wish to take this work forward.
+The Committee recommended that there should be no changes existing HPC policy and that the HPC should not routinely share the registrant's response with the complainant.